xander-doom/haml-hero/README.md

 ### Global Installation

+If you wish to avoid adding a gem to your project, you can install the gem globally
+Warning: A global installation will be pinned to a specific version of Ruby that may not match your project
 ```bash
 gem install haml_lint
 ```

-Warning: A global installation will be pinned to a specific version of Ruby that may not match your project
+#### The rest of this document is for configuration and is not required to run the extension
+### Enjoy!
 ## VS Code Settings

 Auto-formatting is enabled under default vscode settings, but if you have another linter installed (like Prettier) you may need to add these settings to your [settings.json file](https://code.visualstudio.com/docs/configure/settings#_user-settings:~:text=Select%20the%20Preferences%3A%20Open%20User%20Settings%20%28JSON%29%20command%20in%20the%20Command%20Palette) to enable HAML formatting.